-There remains significant financial uncertainty in the government funding of schools.
-Turbulence within the national funding structures for GAG (DSG and ESG) is creating large uncertainties and the implementation of the governments National Funding Formula with the additional weighting placed on deprivation factors is a significant risk to the school.
+With the delayed implementation of the National Funding Formula until September 2021, there remains significant financial uncertainty in the government funding of schools and its impact on The King's School.
+The continued uncertainty around the local DCC application of the national funding factors and with the additional weighting placed on deprivation factors and prior attainment remains a significant risk to the school.
+Further uncertainty regarding the government's funding arrangements for schools in relation to increasing employer pension contributions and teachers' pay awards also present a risk.
 Post 16 numbers and significant SEN funding changes all add significant uncertainty, complexity and risk into forward financial planning.
-Coupled with the legacy of the national curriculum syllabi at KS4 and KS5 this poses a significant challenge in modelling the future financial position of the school, and poses risks to our operational expenditure.
+This poses a significant challenge in modelling the future financial position of the school, and poses risks to our operational expenditure.
 In response to these risks and the level of uncertainty in the five year budget, the school continues to ensure its staffing and curriculum model is financially lean and provides excellent value for money and seeks to maintain best value from all of its procurement.